-Most organisations assume that attackers are outside their network and therefore only need to take care of their perimeter security.
-Unfortunately, this assumption is the source of many data leaks affecting organisations.
-An internal network penetration test can help you better understand how a single malware infected computer, stolen credentials or rogue employees can undermine your organisation’s security.
+Most organizations assume that attackers are outside their network and, therefore, only need to take care of their perimeter security.
+Unfortunately, this assumption is the source of many data leaks affecting organizations.
+An internal network penetration test can help understand how a single infected computer or stolen credentials or rogue employees can undermine your organization’s security.

 Krash Consulting’s Penetration Testing campaign includes both automation testing and manual testing with a standard ratio of 1:9 respectively to perform its services effectively.